Italy fashion industry back to growth in 2014 - trade bodies

 By Isla and Binnie

-The birthplace of fashion icons from Giorgio Armani to Dolce and Gabbana should see turnover from clothing and accessories rise 5.4 percent to 62.5 billion euros (51.85 billion pounds) in 2014, according to the Camera Nazionale della Moda Italiana (CNMI).
+The birthplace of fashion icons from Giorgio Armani to Dolce and Gabbana should see turnover from clothing and accessories rise 5.4 percent to 62.5 billion euros ($85.45 billion) in 2014, according to the Camera Nazionale della Moda Italiana (CNMI).

 But CNMI says it is too soon to talk about a true bounce back to levels seen in 2010 and 2011, when the luxury industry was buoyed by fast growth in China and a resurgence in Europe and the United States.